ROOM D Chicago | October 15 | Wednesday

 Financial Statement Analysis – Part 1

-Curtis Litchfield, CCE, Senior Credit Manager, Land O Lakes
+Curtis Litchfield, CCE, Senior Credit Manager, Land O’Lakes/Purina

 The analysis of financial statements consists of a mixture of steps and pieces that interrelate and affect each other.
 No single part of the analysis should be interpreted in isolation.
 The specific conclusions drawn will be affected by the original objective established at the initiation of the analytical process.
 Every aspect of a firm’s financial condition, operating performance, and outlook affects the market value of its shares.